Call or Text

 Plainly stated; making simpler, natural therapies and remedies more widely accessible in mainstream medicine threatens their profits and their power.

-There are others within the medical-insurance establishment who also certainly feel they have much to lose as different types of alternative therapies gain ground.
+Others in the medical-insurance industry also fear losing out to alternative therapies.
 No one willingly gives up a piece of the pie to newcomers.

 Massage and marijuana do have a few things going for them: